Flast v. Cohen: Ruling

 The Court ruled that petitioners had satisfied both nexuses and therefore had standing to sue as taxpayers.
-First, their status as taxpayers only conferred standing to complain that expenditures made under the Congressional power to spend for the general welfare under the tax and spend clause were unconstitutional.
-Second, the Establishment Clause specifically limited the taxing and spending power:
+First, their status as taxpayers only conferred standing to complain that expenditures made under the Congressional power to spend for the general welfare under the Tax and Spend Clause were unconstitutional.
+Second, the Establishment Clause put specific limitations the taxing and spending power:

 Our history vividly illustrates that one of the specific evils feared by those who drafted the Establishment Clause and fought for its adoption was that the taxing and spending power would be used to favor one religion over another or to support religion in general.
 James Madison, who is generally regarded as the leading architect of the First Amendment, observed in his famous Memorial and Remonstrance Against Religious Assessments that "the same authority which can force a citizen to contribute three pence only of his property for the support of any one establishment, may force him to conform to any other establishment in all cases whatsoever...The Establishment Clause was designed as a specific bulwark against such potential abuses of governmental power, and that clause of the First Amendment operates as a specific constitutional limitation upon the exercise of by Congress of the taxing and spending power conferred by Art.
 I, §8.

 The Court held that the taxpayers had standing to have their suit heard by a federal court.
 The Court, however, expressed "no view at all on the merits of appellants' claims in this case."